MV Manx Viking: Manx service

+Following a controversial reverse takeover in 1986 by the Isle of Man Steam Packet company, she worked a season painted in Steam Packet livery, initially alongside the Mona's Isle (ex-Free Enterprise III) followed by Antrim Princess (subsequently renamed Tynwald) before Manx Vikings lease was terminated and she was returned to her owners (the parent Sealink company, by now part of Sea Containers, who had actually funded the takeover).

 It was initially intended that she would be retired from Manx service following the amalgamation of Sealink-Manx Line and The Steam Packet.
-Services would be concentrated on the Heysham-Douglas route with a strengthened two-ship service using the larger Mona's Isle (VI) and Antrim Princess.
-After over 150 years of uninterrupted service, the Steam Packet's year-round Liverpool-Douglas services were to be abandoned.
+Services would be concentrated on the Heysham–Douglas route with a strengthened two-ship service using the larger Mona's Isle (VI) and Antrim Princess.
+After over 150 years of uninterrupted service, the Steam Packet's year-round Liverpool–Douglas services were to be abandoned.
 In the event, trade union problems delayed the transfer of Antrim Princess from Stranraer, while Mona's Isle proved unserviceable.
 Instead Mona's Isle was withdrawn after six months and Manx Viking remained for another season.
 Manx Viking was eventually replaced by the cargo-only roll-on/roll-off vessel leaving - the by now renamed - Tynwald (VI) as the only passenger vessel on the route.
 In so doing the combined company avoided an expensive charter as the otherwise surplus Peveril was owned by the Steam Packet, not leased and had just been released from charter on the Heysham-Belfast route.
 The changes in manning brought about by the Manx Viking withdrawal, and Peveril's route transfer were some of the centres of dispute of the 1980s British national seamen's strikes.

 If Manx Viking had been withdrawn as originally intended, she would have been transferred to Weymouth, Dorset and renamed Earl Henry for service on the route to Cherbourg.
 This never took place due to the delayed availability of the Antrim Princess.